a Basement Ventilation System Work?

 necessary for the owner to wash all the walls and floor with a solution to

 kill mold that cannot be seen, but is contributing to the odor.
 Dirt crawl

 spaces should ideally be covered with a cement dust cap or 6 mil plastic

 we hear back from many of our customers that had musty basements is “We love

-the unit.
+the basement ventilation system.
 It has done all we expected and more”